 How the Facebook Algorithm Works

-What we do know, according to recent Facebook News Feed Webinar, is that there are four major parts to the Facebook algorithm:
+What we do know, according to a recent Facebook News Feed Webinar, is that there are four major parts to the new algorithm with Facebook updates:

 - Inventory (available content)

 - Overall score

 Together, these four parts work to provide the best overall experience for each user.

 As a brand, you want to focus on the signals aspect.

 Before the earth-shattering 2018 Facebook update, the platform took a bunch of signals into consideration as it decided what was best to show to users.
 We can sort those signals into two categories: active and passive.

 Post-algorithm update, Facebook is putting a vast majority of its emphasis on active signals.
 That means likes, comments, and shares are more important than ever.

 How to Stay Relevant on Facebook